10 things to do at the Jewish Ghetto of Rome

 Its square dome distinguishes it from any other religious building in Rome, and the art nouveau decorations on its exterior make it a distinguished and beautiful temple, especially when the sun shines on its columns and stained glass windows.

-If you are lucky, you will pass by the synagogue in the Jewish Quarter when music is playing inside on its impressive organ.
-If you have time to spare, I recommend going inside and admiring the colorful interior of the building, which you can only do on a guided tour through the entrance to the Jewish Museum.
+If you are lucky on your tour of Trastevere and the Jewish Quarter, you will pass by the synagogue in the Jewish Quarter when music is being played on its impressive organ.
+If you have time to spare, I recommend going inside and admiring the colorful interior of the building, which you can only do on a guided tour through the Jewish Museum entrance.

 To end your tour of Rome's Jewish quarter, you will find Largo di Torre Argentina square to the north.
 Here you can see ruins from the time of the Republic: four Roman temples and what remains of the ancient Theater of Pompey.

 And if you love cats, this site will become one of your favorites in all of Rome because of the shelter for abandoned cats in the area.
-You'll see them wandering and playing among the ruins, which gives Torre Argentina a mystical and somewhat unreal aura.
+You'll see them wandering and playing among the ruins, giving Torre Argentina a mystical and somewhat unreal aura.

 9. Taste the pastries at Pasticceria Boccione

-In the narrow streets of the Jewish quarter you will find more than one local store with typical products of Jewish heritage, but my favorite is undoubtedly the Pasticceria Boccione.
-From the outside you will not be struck by its small shop window, but I assure you that it is worth entering and choosing one (or more) of its delicatessen.
+In the narrow streets of the Jewish quarter, you will find more than one local store with typical products of Jewish heritage, but my favorite is undoubtedly the Pasticceria Boccione.
+From the outside you won't be struck by its small shop window, but I assure you that it's worth going in and choosing one (or several) of its delicatessen.

 It is ideal for a snack if you are walking around the area and want to kill your appetite between meals.
-You will find it on Via del Portico d'Ottavia.
+You'll find it on Via del Portico d'Ottavia.

-Rome's Jewish quarter is close to Piazza Venezia and Piazza del Campidoglio, so a visit to the Capitoline Museums can be a perfect way to spend the day.
-If you want to read more about this experience, I have written a guide that you may find useful: Rome Capitoline Museums Tickets: how to buy and what to see.
+Strolling around Rome's Jewish quarter is one of the things to do in Trastevere and what better way than with a guided tour.
+It is close to Piazza Venezia and Piazza del Campidoglio, so adding a visit to the Capitoline Museums to the day can be a perfect way to complete the day.
+If you want to read more about this experience, I've written a guide that you might find useful: Capitoline Museums in Rome Tickets and Tours.

 How to prepare a visit to the Jewish Quarter of Rome

-You already know what you have to see in the Jewish Quarter of Rome, now you just need to know how.
-Read on and I will share with you all the tips that will help you to enjoy the experience to the fullest and spend a great afternoon in this area of the city.
+You already know what you have to see in Rome's Jewish quarter, now you just need to know how.
+Read on and I will share with you all the tips that will help you enjoy the experience to the fullest and have a great afternoon in this area of the city.

 Where is the Jewish Quarter of Rome